Right Round: Background and recording

 "Right Round" was written by Flo Rida, Dr. Luke, Kool Kojak, DJ Frank E, Philip Lawrence, Bruno Mars, Aaron Bay-Schuck, and Dead or Alive, the band whose 1984 song "You Spin Me Round (Like a Record)" is sampled in the chorus.
-The track was produced by Dr. Luke and Kool Kojak and features guest vocals from American pop singer Kesha, (who was not credited on the American release of the single).
-At the end of 2008, Luke was working on a track with Flo Rida called "Right Round" and the two decided they needed a female hook.
+The track was produced by Dr. Luke and Kool Kojak and features guest vocals from American pop singer Kesha (who was not credited on the American release of the single).

+Bruno Mars stated that the song was the first "big hit" he and his songwriting team, The Smeezingtons, had the chance to write: "We wrote 'Right Round' for Flo Rida.
+That was a sample, obviously, but we got our name in there and got some publishing.
+And it was a No. 1 record.
+That was our first taste of what could really happen with a hit we hundred-percented".
+Talking about the making of the track, Mars said: "It was actually a freestyle.
+Phil and I came up with that in two minutes.
+We were in the business after that!
+[Laughs]".

+At the end of 2008, Luke was working on "Right Round" with Flo Rida and the two decided they needed a female hook.
 Luke pulled Kesha into the studio to record the vocals.
 According to Flo Rida, the song is about "a young lady, she might be in the strip club and she's got my head spinning round, [...]
 Or any young lady that I might see walking past me that's getting my attention.
 She got it going on!
 I'm going crazy over her."

 Flo Rida explained that he listened to "You Spin Me Round (Like a Record)" and similar records growing up as a result of the varying music genres his seven sisters listened to.
 Ultimately, his A&R Aaron Bay-Schuck came up with the idea to sample "You Spin Me Round (Like A Record)" in a song.
 Bay-Schuck told HitQuarters that he had been listening to a shuffle beat produced by DJ Frank E on a CD of potential beats and had kept hearing in his head the melody of the Dead or Alive song over the top of it.
 Co-A&R Mike Caren then brought the sample to the attention of Flo Rida.

 As R.O.O.T.S. was Flo Rida's second studio album, he wanted to show listeners musical growth by "broaden[ing] my horizons," which was why he decided to record the song.
 After Luke produced the sample, the song was recorded.
 In the same night the song was written Aaron Bay-Schuck, Bruno Mars and Philip Lawrance decided to go to the studio and make the initial recording.
-It was recorded primarily at Conway Studios in Hollywood, California, with additional recording at Atlantic Studios, also located in Hollywood.
+It was recorded primarily at Conway Studios in Los Angeles, California, with additional recording at nearby Atlantic Studios.